 PARKS AND TRAILS

 The neighborhood also has two county and city parks attached.
 One is a Fairfax City ball field for little leagues, Thaiss Park.
 The other is a family park, Eakin Park I, with a baseball field, playground and two public tennis courts.
 There is also a trail going through the neighborhood that is part of the Accotink trail.
-This trail goes all the way to Accotink Lake and is paved for a good part of the way.
+This trail goes all the way to Accotink Lake and is paved for almost the entire way.

 AMENITIES NEARBY

 There are many options for grocery shopping in the area.
 Shopper’s Food Warehouse has recently renovated up at Pickett Shopping Center, providing us with a reasonably priced food store.
 Trader Joe’s is also very good value and is located in Pickett Road Shopping Center.
-Here there are many organic and healthy food options and a reasonably priced, good wine selection too.
+Here here are many organic and healthy food options and a reasonably priced, good wine selection too.
 A large Safeway is located on the way to Vienna Metro at Pan Am shopping center.
 Mantua is also not very far from Wegman’s at Fairfax Corner and Whole Foods in Vienna.
-The Korean supermarkets at Merrifield and on Rte 50 West provide excellent places to purchase good quality produce at reasonable prices.
-They both have very good fish counters.
+The Korean supermarkets at Merrifield and on Rte 50 West provide excellent places to purchase good quality produce, especially vegetables and fish, at reasonable prices.

 Fairfax County Recreation Centers are located at Providence Rec Center – just inside the beltway on Rte 50 and also Wakefield Recreation Center, which is on Braddock Road.
 Both have large indoor pool facilities and gyms and offer many classes and monthly passes.
 Classes are for pre-school age children through seniors.